 Your self-image, your goals, even your likes and dislikes, may change frequently in ways that can feel confusing.
 Adding in symptoms like hallucinations and dissociation, it can feel like this instability might never end.

 Borderline Personality Disorder (BPD) is one of ten recognised personality disorders.
-It is an illness that causes extreme and/or intense emotions, which are often difficult to control, and it can also cause anxiety, depression, self-harm, suicidal thoughts, trust and abandonment issues and more.
-Visit the following pages to read on to find out more about BPD.
+It is a serious mental illness that causes extreme and/or intense emotions, which are often difficult to control, and it can also cause anxiety, depression, self-harm, suicidal thoughts, trust and abandonment issues and more.

 If someone you care about has BPD, you might find it hard to understand their feelings or behaviours, or the symptoms they are struggling with.
 Understanding the condition is the first step to helping your loved one.

 - try to be patient – this isn’t their fault, and they can’t help it

 - stay calm – it’s hard to stay calm when your loved one is full of rage or distressed, but staying calm is the best way to help them calm down

 - let them know you are there – knowing they have someone stable and supportive in their corner can make all the difference

 - look after yourself – as the saying goes ‘you can’t pour from an empty cup’, so make sure to look after your own mental health and wellbeing

 Find out more borderline personality disorder by following these links, or using the menu bar above: